 Feminist therapy is based on an understanding that individuals are affected by and struggle with societal norms and must learn to look beyond those norms and inward to themselves as the experts in their own unique identity.
 Feminist therapy sessions, then, are not only personal but often political in nature.
 Sessions may focus on diversity, gender issues, and sexism, with a commitment to both individual and social change.
 Feminist therapists aim to empower those who feel silenced or oppressed by honoring and elevating their voices.

 In practice, this means identifying skills and strengths that will help clients recognize and embrace their own power.
 This is accomplished by reframing the client’s problems in the context of societal views, rather than as a result their own personal behaviors.
 A core belief of feminist therapy is that therapist and client should have an egalitarian relationship.
 A feminist therapist does not set out to instruct or dictate change in clients, but to consider them to be the experts on their own experience and to work with them to explore their challenges and their roots.
 The therapist is less likely to make a diagnosis than to work with a client to consider what social factors may be behind their symptoms.

-A feminist therapist is a licensed psychotherapist or other mental-health professional who embraces the principles of feminist theory and social justice and is sensitive to the cultural expectations, discrimination, and other social variables that individuals, especially women, face in a world where others set the standards by which they are judged.
-It is important to choose a feminist therapist who shares your personal and political values and with whom you feel comfortable and respected.
+A feminist therapist is a licensed psychotherapist or other mental-health professional who embraces principles of feminist theory and social justice and is sensitive to cultural expectations, discrimination, and other social variables that all individuals, but particularly women, face in a culture in which others seem to set the standards by which they are judged.
+No separate accreditation is required.
+A conversation or other exchange before starting therapy will be important to choose a professional who shares your values and with whom you feel comfortable and respected.